mhammell-laboratory/ezBAMQC/README.rst

  optional arguments:

-  -h, --help                                                    show this help message and exit -i, --inputFile alignment_files [alignment_files ...]         alignment files.
+  -h, --help               show this help message and exit -i, --inputFile          alignment files.
 Could be multiple SAM/BAM files separated by space.
 Required.
   -r, --refgene [refgene]                                       gene annotation file in GTF format.
 Required

   -*-f [attrID]*           The read summation at which feature level in the GTF